Skip to content

 All drugs (prescription and non-prescription) to be taken by Youth or Adults should be noted

 on the permission slip.
-We need to let first responders know what medication has been taken
+We need to let first responders know what medication has been taken should an emergency arise.

 Permission must be granted the Adult leader on the permission slip to allow youth to either